Refer a friend and get 10% off our online shop.

 The opening of the coffee shop in 2017 had a dramatic impact on our brand visibility and the Roastery customer base got bigger.
 So big in fact we quickly realised we were going to have to move again to be able to continue servicing our current and future wholesale customers.
 After a 6 month search, we found the perfect premises in Armley – a 4000sqft space in an old mill with a 40ft high ceiling!
 It presented us with the opportunity to build dream offices and a training space from recycled shipping containers – but perhaps most importantly it pushed us to upgrade our roasting machinery again resulting in the purchase of a 35kg Loring machine that has not only dramatically improved the coffee we roast but it does so using 92,000lbs less carbon each year!

 2019 was not only an important year for us because of the move, we also released our new environmentally friendly packaging which has really improved our impact.
-It was also the year that Vicky and Marcus joined the team to make us a gang of 6 working hard to source, roast and pack your coffee in the best manner we possibly can.
+It was also the year that Marcus joined the team to make us a gang of 6 working hard to source, roast and pack your coffee in the best manner we possibly can.